-Health Care in Mexico
+Arranging Your Health Care in Mexico

 Topics: Health Care

 Mexico has excellent private health care facilities, which offer services and equipment on par with U.S. clinics and hospitals.
 The country also has in place a state-funded social security system offering health care, known as IMSS (Instituto Mexicano de Seguro Social).
-The latter is available to all Mexican citizens and foreign nationals who are legally resident with immigrado status and in possession of a FM2 visa.
+The latter is available to all Mexican citizens and foreign nationals who are legally resident with immigrado status and in possession of a permanent resident visa.

-With over 100 million citizens, Mexico’s state-funded social security system is, not surprisingly, overwhelmed with demand for the amount of resources allocated to it, and so most people who can afford to, purchase a private health care plan in case they need medical attention in Mexico.
+With over 110 million citizens, Mexico’s state-funded social security system is, not surprisingly, overwhelmed with demand for the amount of resources allocated to it, and so most people who can afford to, purchase a private health care plan in case they need medical attention in Mexico.

 If your stays in Mexico are temporary, your home-country health care provider might offer temporary cover while you are in Mexico; however be sure to check the small print as most policies provide cover for a limited number of days (usually no more than 90) and limit the forms of treatment covered abroad.
 In many cases, you will probably need to purchase a top-up to your private medical policy – see the Mexperience Guide to Insurance in Mexico for details.